umnilab/METS-R_SIM/README.md

     ```

 3. Set up a *Python* (version >= 3.7) environment and install the packages in &requirements.txt&.
-2. View the HPC configuration json file.
-Currently, you need to the  `run.config.scenario.json` file with the configurations:
+2. View the HPC configuration JSON file.
+Currently, you need the  `run.config.scenario.json` file with the configurations:
-    - `java_path` - set the absolute path of your java installation.
+    - `java_path` - set the absolute path of your Java installation.
-    - `java_options` - change the jvm memory limits depending on your machine specs.
+    - `java_options` - change the JVM memory limits depending on your machine specs.
     - `sim_dir` - the absolute path of METS_R directory.
-    - `repast_plugin_dir` - absolute path pf your repast plugin installation.
+    - `repast_plugin_dir` - the absolute path of your repast plugin installation.
     - `charger_plan` - the charging station plan.
-    - `num_sim_instances` - number of parallel simulation instances you need to run.
+    - `num_sim_instances` - the number of parallel simulation instances you need to run.
 4. Finally, run
     ```
     python3 run_hpc.py -s 0 -c 0 -tf 2000 -bf 100
     ```
    More options can be found in the run_hpc.py.

-5. This will start the simulation instances and run a RDCM (remote data client manager).
+5. This will start the simulation instances and run an RDCM (remote data client manager).
 All the files related to each simulation run will be created in a separate directory in the `output` folder.

 ## 2.4 Customize your inputs
-### 2.4.1 Use your own demand files
+### 2.4.1 Use your demand files

-1. The demand prediction module is hosted in METRS_HPC repo.
+1. The demand prediction module is hosted in the METRS_HPC repo.
 Clone it if you have not done that.
 2. Download and process the data required to train the models.

     ```